 Almost everyone is victimized at some point by a cutthroat co-worker who lies with ease and feels no remorse.
 These people may be “almost psychopaths,” people with psychopathic characteristics too subtle to be diagnosed.
 Two experts explain how these people operate and how the rest of us can avoid being played.
-Hosted by Reed Pence.

 - Jim Silver, former federal prosecutor, co-author of Almost a Psychopath

 - Ronald Schouten, Associate Professor of Psychiatry, Harvard Medical School and Director, Law and Psychiatry Service, Massachusetts General Hospital, co-author of Almost a Psychopath